alexandru-toma/reactnd-project-myreads-starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── styles
-    ├── App.css # Styles for your app.
+    |   ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
+    │   └── index.css # Global styles.
+You probably won't need to change anything here.
+    └── components
+    │   ├── BookItem.js # Renders a book on the page, takes props
+    │   ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+Instructions for the methods are below.
+    │   ├── BooksDisplay.js # Displays a category of books.
+    │   ├── ErrorPage.js # Displays an error page if the file is not found.
+    │   ├── SearchBooks.js # Displays the search page.
+    │   └── MyRead.js # Renders my Read page.
     ├── App.js # Contains logic for calling API with functions and Routing of the page.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BookItem.js # Renders a book on the page, takes props ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
-    ├── BooksDisplay.js # Displays a category of books.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
-    ├── index.css # Global styles.
-You probably won't need to change anything here.
-    ├── index.js # You should not need to modify this file.
+    └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
-    ├── MyRead.js # Renders my Read page.
-    └── SearchBooks.js # Displays the search page.

 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server